ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 On Facebook, a recording of your Live broadcast is now a post on where ever your stream was posted—Profile, Page, Group, Event, etc. Facebook does this automatically.

-{% inlineicon visible 15 inverted %}Trash Button{% endinlineicon %} View Post - click to reveal the post in your default web browser.
+<samp>{% inlineicon visible 15 inverted %}Trash Button{% endinlineicon %} View Post</samp> - click to reveal the post in your default web browser.

-{% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} Delete Post - click to remove the post from Facebook.
+<samp>{% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} Delete Post</samp> - click to remove the post from Facebook.
 We'll double-check with you before we destroy it, as there is no undo.

 The next two items concern a local Recording of your broadcast.
 Much more on Recordings in the following section, but for now…

-{% inlineicon magnify 15 inverted %}Show File Button{% endinlineicon %} Show File - click to reveal the local video file in your Mac's Finder.
+<samp>{% inlineicon magnify 15 inverted %}Show File Button{% endinlineicon %} Show File</samp> - click to reveal the local video file in your Mac's Finder.

-{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube - click to send the local video file to your YouTube Account.
+<samp>{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube</samp> - click to send the local video file to your YouTube Account.

-If you've never used the YouTube feature, you'll be asked to sign in when you press the <samp>Send To YouTube</samp> button.
+If you've never used the YouTube feature, you'll be asked to sign in when you press the <samp>{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube</samp> button.
 You'll then be presented with a form to add information about your upload, and set its visibility options.
 Once you've uploaded, you can close the dialog box or you can click to <samp>Go To YouTube</samp> to view your upload.

 ### Logging out of Facebook